IPTF14hls: Shock interaction

 Jennifer E Andrews and Nathan Smith hypothesised that the observed light spectrum is a clear signature of shock interaction of ejected material with dense circumstellar material (CSM).
-They proposed that a typical explosion energy, with "enveloped" or "swallowed" CSM interaction — as seen in some recent supernovae, including SN 1998S, SN 2009ip, and SN 1993J — could "explain the peculiar evolution of iPTF14hls."
+They proposed that a typical explosion energy, with "enveloped" or "swallowed" CSM interaction—as seen in some recent supernovae, including SN 1998S, SN 2009ip, and SN 1993J—could "explain the peculiar evolution of iPTF14hls."

 In December 2017, a team using the Fermi Gamma-ray Space Telescope reported that they may have detected in iPTF14hls, for the first time, high energy gamma-ray emission from a supernova.
-The gamma-ray source appears ∼ 300 days after the explosion of iPTF14hls, and is still observable, but more observations are needed to verify that iPTF14hls is the exact source of the observed gamma-ray emission.
-If the association between the gamma-ray source and iPTF14hls is real, there are difficulties to model its gamma-ray emission in the framework of particle acceleration in supernova ejecta produced shock.
+The gamma-ray source appears ~ 300 days after the explosion of iPTF14hls, and is still observable, but more observations are needed to verify that iPTF14hls is the exact source of the observed gamma-ray emission.
+If the association between the gamma-ray source and iPTF14hls is real, then there are difficulties with modelling its gamma-ray emission in the framework of particle acceleration in supernova-ejecta-produced shock.
 The energy conversion efficiency needs to be very high, so it is suggested that a jet (anisotropic emission) from a close companion may be necessary to explain some of the observed data.
 No X-ray emissions have been detected, which makes the interpretation of the gamma-ray emission a difficult task.